digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 ================

 The following chart lays out all components of the Canton identity management system.
-Some of the components are shared between participant node and domain node, while some have slightly different functionality.
+Some of the components are shared between participant node and sync domain node, while some have slightly different functionality.
 The arrow indicates data flow.

 .. https://www.lucidchart.com/documents/edit/1561b894-2b34-4fb1-a58c-9eb3b3e93abd